pytennessee/pytn-2020/sponsors/prospectus.md

 * Your company’s name, logo, and link to your website on sponsor page
 * Your company’s logo on sponsor-level presentation slide before opening keynote
 * Your company’s logo on official conference program
-* 100 word description on website
+* A brief description on website
 * At least 1 Twitter mention
 * 1 T-shirt and 1 conference ticket